Updated: July 19, 2023

-Portugal has 23 inhabited.
+Portugal has 23 inhabited islands.
 With distinct cultures and ambiances, each offers opportunities for discovery, adventure, and exploration.
 Whether looking for colonial towns in the Atlantic or interested in hikes with sea views, these are seven of the best islands to visit:

-Portugal is a great destination for families and there are many reasons to consider visiting the country.
+Portugal is a great destination for families As such, there are many reasons to consider visiting the country.
 You and your children can bring history to life while enjoying food the entire family will love.

 Wander cobblestone streets and fortresses in Lisbon.
 Visit pristine beaches in the Algarve.
 Find fairytale castles in Sintra.
-Whether looking for adventure along the coastline or a cultural excursion to traditional villages, Portugal celebrates families of all kinds and you can explore sample trips in our Portugal Family Vacations & Tours.
+Whether looking for adventure along the coastline or a cultural excursion to traditional villages, Portugal celebrates families of all kinds and you can explore sample trips in our Portugal family vacations and tours.

 Portugal is a comfortable, contemporary, and safe destination for all kinds of senior travelers.
-With a history that highlights art and exploration, visiting Portugal is an eye-opening experience where seniors can trade in the hustle of home life to focus on simple pleasures.
+With a history that highlights art and exploration, visiting Portugal is an eye-opening experience during which seniors can trade the hustle of home life to focus on simple pleasures.

 As a senior traveler, you can enjoy the best of Portugal at your pace, with guides who are attentive to your interests.
 Knowledgeable drivers will help handle your luggage and tour or accommodation representatives will focus on your needs for the duration of your trip.